argotorg/hevm/doc/src/completeness-and-false-positives.md

 ## Completeness Warnings

-When hevm gives a completeness warning, it is indicating that it had to give up exploration because of certain factors during symbolic execution.
+hevm gives a completeness warning when it indicates that it had to give up exploration during symbolic execution.
 Hence, it may be possible that some assertion violations could be violated, but hevm could not explore that path.
+Hence, this warning is an indication that there may be errors in the contract, but hevm was not able to find them.

 These warnings are prefixed with `[WARN]` and are collated together with the text `hevm was only able to partially explore XYZ due to:` and can be either:
-* A set of error(s), such as SMT solver internal errors, or SMT translation issues related to dynamic datastructures
+* **error(s)** such as SMT solver internal errors, or SMT translation issues related to dynamic datastructures
-* A set of unknown result(s) from the SMT solver, such as timeouts
+* **unknown result(s)** from the SMT solver, such as timeouts
-* A set of partial executions, such as missing implementation of a precompile, cheatcode, etc.
+* **partial executions** such as missing implementation of a precompile, cheatcode, etc.

-Partial executions are usually the most common cause of incompleteness.
+Partial executions are the most common cause of incompleteness.
 They can be due to:
-* *Unexpected symbolic argument to an opcode* For example, if a symbolic address is given to a `CALL` instruction, hevm will not be able to determine which contract is being called, and hence will not be able to explore that path.
+* **Unexpected symbolic argument to an opcode** For example, if a symbolic address is given to a `CALL` instruction, hevm will not be able to determine which contract is being called, and hence will not be able to explore that path.
 This can be alleviated with the option `--only-deployed`, which will restrict the analysis to only the contracts that are deployed during the `setUp()` phase of the test.
-* *Maximum iterations reached* This happens when we have too many iterations in a loop, and we have reached the maximum number of iterations allowed.
+* **Maximum iterations reached** This happens when we have too many iterations in a loop, and we have reached the maximum number of iterations allowed.
 This can be configured with the `--max-iterations` option.
-* *Jump into symbolic code* This can happen in case the contract generates code at runtime, deploys it, and jumps into it. hevm does not support this, and will give up exploration.
+* **Jump into symbolic code** This can happen in case the contract generates code at runtime, deploys it, and jumps into it. hevm does not support this, and will give up exploration.
-* *Branch too deep* This happens when the call depth has been limited via the `--max-depth` option, and hevm has reached that limit during exploration.
+* **Branch too deep** This happens when the call depth has been limited via the `--max-depth` option, and hevm has reached that limit during exploration.
-* *Cheat code missing* This happens when a cheatcode is called that is not yet implemented in hevm.
+* **Cheat code missing** This happens when a cheatcode is called that is not yet implemented in hevm.

 ## False Positives